On this page

 PCAC voted against recommending AOD-9604 for the 503A bulks list.
 FDA cited lack of safety data for injectable form and immunogenicity concerns.

-- [12]U.S. Food and Drug Administration.
-“Certain bulk drug substances that may present significant safety risks under conditions of use in compounding.”
-2023.
+- [13]U.S. Food and Drug Administration.
+“Certain bulk drug substances for use in compounding that may present significant safety risks.”
+2026.
 Link

 Medical disclaimer